 In addition to annual rents, federal oil and gas leases generate a one-time lease "bonus" bid.
 The minimum lease bid is \$2.00 per acre.
 Average annual per acre bonus bids in North Dakota have steadily increased over the past five years as development in the Bakken formation intensified.
-In 2012 the NDFO sold 30 leases within the five county area at an average rate of \$3,089 per acre.
-Typically, oil and gas leases expire after 10 years unless production begins on the lease.
-Once a well begins extracting minerals, the parcel is said to be held by production (HBP) at which time, annual rent on the land ceases and royalties assessed at 12.5% of the value of production begin.
-About 29 percent of the acres with BLM leases in the five counties with nominated parcels are not held by production.
-Rental revenue is collected on about 28,250 acres.
-Forty-nine percent of the federal leasing revenues from public domain minerals are distributed to the state.
-The state of North Dakota distributes 50 percent of the revenues received from federal oil and gas leasing and rents to the counties where the leased parcels are located.
-The other 50 percent of funds that North Dakota receives is distributed to school districts (ND state code 15.1-27-25).
+Between 2013 and 2014 107 federal leases were sold in North Dakota at an average price of \$8,299 per acre.
+Typically, federal oil and gas leases expire after 10 years unless the parcel contains one or more producing wells or is incorporated into an existing field through a communitization agreement.
+Once the leased parcel becomes associated with oil or gas production, the parcel is said to be held by production (HBP) at which time, annual rent on the land ceases and royalties are assessed at 12.5% of the value of production begin.
+Approximately 81 percent of the mineral acres leased from the BLM in Bowman, Dunn, McKenzie, and Williams counties are held by production.
+Instead on paying annual rents on these leased minerals, leasees pay royalties on the oil and gas extracted from these 117,878 acres.